Please ensure Javascript is enabled for purposes of website accessibility

 Tarahumara is particularly affected by this violence given the strong presence of organized criminal groups—involved in drug trafficking, logging, mining and other activities—who engage in constant disputes for control of the area.
 In this context, several human rights defenders have been threatened, attacked and even killed.

-Portillo Gil is a member of the Sinaloa Cartel, the largest and most powerful narcotrafficking organization in the Western Hemisphere.
-In addition to these three killings, he is responsible for the murder of an American teacher in 2018 and an activist in 2019, and there has been an active warrant for his arrest since 2018.
-Despite his notoriety, he has evaded prosecution by buying off and infiltrating the local authorities.
+Portillo Gil was a member of the Sinaloa Cartel, the largest and most powerful narcotrafficking organization in the Western Hemisphere.
+In addition to these three killings, he was responsible for the murder of an American teacher in 2018 and an activist in 2019, and there has been an active warrant for his arrest since 2018.
+Despite his notoriety, he remained at large until his death, evading prosecution by buying off and infiltrating the local authorities.
+Though Portillo Gil is dead, the systems of organized crime and corruption that upheld his power still persist in Tarahumara.

 Mourners gather at the funeral service for Fr.
 Javier and Fr.
 Fr.
 Joaquín.